 1.3 Hardware Overview

 LED status:

-Status Working Status Off The driver has not been installed; The adapter's radio has been disabled.
-Flashing Slowly The driver has been installed but no data is being transmitted or received.
+Status Working Status On The adapter has connected to a network Flashing Slowly The driver has been installed but no data is being transmitted or received.
 Flashing Quickly Data is being transmitted or received.